CleverCloud/doc.clever-cloud.com/extend/add-ons-api.md

 * [The add-on infos API](#add-on-infos-api) - The API Clever Cloud provides to allow you to get informations about provisioned add-ons and their owners.

-## Preamble

-In the PaaS world, an add-on system is preceding the others, therefore is well known by a lot of developers: the Heroku one.
-To ease up the transition between Heroku and Clever Cloud, we decided to support (then iterate over) the Heroku standard for add-on provisioning API.

-So, if you already have been integrated as an add-on provider for the Heroku platform, you will have no trouble integrating in Clever Cloud's add-on platform.
-This explains why we handle "heroku\_id" fields instead of "clevercloud\_id" or equivalent.

 ## Add-on Provider API

 This is the API *you* need to provide to allow Clever Cloud to provision an add-on for a customer.